danmayer/danmayer.github.com/_posts/2013-05-27-fast-start-rails-with-composer.md

 ## Quickly getting started with Rails 3.2

-This post explains how I quickly get an application started for Rails 3.2.x.The post is part of a series covering quickly prototyping projects.
+This post explains how I <!--more--> quickly get an application started for Rails 3.2.x.The post is part of a series covering quickly prototyping projects.

 When I start a new rails project, I want to quickly get going with a login system, admin and other user roles, a nice default app template / style, and a JS framework I can build on.
 After looking at several options I ended up going with [Rails Composer](http://railsapps.github.io/rails-composer/).
 It has a number of packages that work out of the box.
 It is very configurable, it is very easy to get up and running.
 [Railsapps](https://railsapps.org) used to have a lot of free tutorials coving using rails-composer, now they [sell detailed tutorials to support their work](https://tutorials.railsapps.org/).
 You can still generally just read the read me for a project and go through the basic options to get everything working.
 I generally follow the [Rails App for Devise with CanCan and Twitter Bootstrap](https://github.com/RailsApps/rails3-bootstrap-devise-cancan) example for my basic app base and further configure it myself from there.